MicroStrategy/rest-api-docs/docs/getting-started/authentication.md

 :::tip

-The MicroStrategy REST server maintains an HTTP session for every client connecting to it.
+The Strategy REST server maintains an HTTP session for every client connecting to it.

 :::